esp32beans/BLE_HID_Client/README.md

 If you are not planning to use ESP32 S3, just use the latest stable release.
 If you have problems with ESP32 S3, try the previous release, 2.0.3.

+Arduino-esp32 2.0.5 seems to work fine on ESP32 S3 when using
+BLE_HID_Mouse_USB.